nateshmbhat/rm-trash/README.md

-# safe-rm
+# trash-rm
-"safe-rm" utility puts the files you delete in a shell safely into the Trash (Recycle bin).
+"trash-rm" utility puts the files you delete in a shell safely into the Trash (Recycle bin).
 The script is meant to be used in place of rm system command in linux .

 This solves accidental removals.
 The script is meant to be used as an alias with rm directly and unlike other such scripts , it can handle duplicate files in the trash and works for recursive arguments and any other options that rm supports .